Guide for contractors

 My project is small — do I really need a full TMP?

 If your work affects a public road in any way (lane closure, partial closure, even a workman crossing the road repeatedly), some form of TMP is required.
 For very minor works, a simplified TMP (5-6 sections) may be acceptable to JKR — but you should still consult a CTMO.
-Doing the work without an approved TMP exposes you to penalties and project shutdown if Polis Trafik or JKR enforcement visits the site.
+Doing the work without an approved TMP exposes you to penalties and project shutdown if JKR enforcement or the road authority visits the site.

 What's the difference between JKR-grade signage and PLUS/LLM-grade signage?